 - Polio -- minimum 3 to 4 doses

 - Measles, Mumps and Rubella -- 2 doses usually given as

 MMR (otherwise, 2 Measles and 1 each of Mumps and Rubella)

 Only one dose is required for kindergarteners to enter

 school but the second dose must be received by age 7.

 - Varicella minimum 2 dose

-Parents should use The School Health Exam (physical) form above
+Parents should use the Required NYS Health Exam (physical) form above

 to submit proof of required immunizations, including dates that